 The university measures your academic performance based on three standards: grade point average (GPA), pace and maximum time.
 See below for a detailed description.

 Grade Point Average: A student cannot graduate with a GPA below 3.0.
-You will be dismissed from the degree program or provisional status will be revoked if you receive an "F" or "U" in any graduate course or a total of three "C" grades in your graduate program.
+You will be dismissed from the degree program if you receive an "F" or "U" in any graduate course or a total of three "C" grades in your graduate program.
 In addition, you will receive a notice of academic warning upon receiving a grade of "C" in any two graduate courses or if your GPA falls below 3.0.
 (Monitored by: The Graduate School)

 Pace: You must earn at least 80% of your attempted hours.
 This calculation is performed by dividing the number of credit hours earned by the number of credit hours attempted.
 (Monitored by: Office of Financial Aid and Scholarships)